microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_readme.md

 Sometimes you might also want to add a new NFS node, that's considered a cluster change.
 Contact us for more details.

+## Adding services
+We illustrate with elastic search.

+If elasticsearch could be available if a worker node was set aside and labeled as `elasticsearch=active` this could be done by `kubectl label nodes <elasticsearch node hostname> elasticsearch=active`

 ## Details in deploy.sh

 We will explain the operations behind `deploy.sh` in this section.